y-scope/spider/docs/quick-start.md

 # Building the client

-The client can be compiled like any normal C++ application except that we need to link it to the Spider client library.
+The client can be compiled like any normal C++ application, except that we need to link it to the Spider client library.
 To do so, add the following to `CMakeLists.txt`:

 ```cmake